ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.enocean/README.md

 FAM-USB (ESP3 Firmware)

 EnOcean Pi Modul
+**Important Note:** On Pi3 & Pi4 you have to disable the onboard Bluetooth module, otherwise the EnOcean module will not work!

 Eltako FGW14:
 **Important Notes**: This gateway does not support all features and devices of this adapter.